General

 Statistics on detention

-According to data provided by SEM, in 2023 detention was ordered against asylum seekers and other foreigners in 2,305 cases.
-Of this number, 1,260 are related to asylum seekers – 806 of which were Dublin cases.
-Temporary detention under Article 73 (which cannot exceed 3 days) concerned 559 short-term detentions, 315 related to asylum seekers — 162 of which were Dublin cases.[4]
+According to data provided by the SEM, in 2024 administrative detention was ordered against asylum applicants and other foreigners in 2,452 cases.
+Of this number, 1,676 are related to asylum applicants – 958 of which were Dublin cases.
+Temporary detention under Article 73 (which cannot exceed 3 days) concerned 701 short-term detentions, 502 related to asylum applicants — 184 of which were Dublin cases.[6]
 This data should be read with caution for the following three reasons:

-• Immigration detention in Switzerland is applied for the purpose of Therefore, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants not having applied for asylum.
-For this report, it was possible to obtain data on asylum seekers specifically.
+• Immigration detention in Switzerland is applied for the purpose of Therefore, the available data on pre-removal detention often concerns both asylum applicants and irregular migrants not having applied for asylum.
+For this report, it was possible to obtain data on asylum applicants specifically.
 When the available data concerns immigration detention in general, this will be specified.

-• SEM cannot order detention, only the cantons are competent for ordering such measures,[5] except for the detention of asylum seekers in airport transit zones.
+• SEM cannot order detention, only the cantons are competent for ordering such measures.[7]

 The question of de facto detention in Switzerland

-The term de facto detention has not yet been used in case law.
-There are good legal reasons for considering the accommodation in the transit zone during the airport procedure de facto detention (see section on Border procedure (border and transit zones)).
-The same could be said for asylum centres in isolated or remote locations, which provide for limited possibilities of access and movement outside the centres.
+The term de facto detention is not used in case law.
+There are good legal reasons for considering the accommodation in the transit zone during the airport procedure de facto detention (see Border procedure (border and transit zones)).
+The same could be said for asylum centres in isolated or remote locations, which provide for limited possibilities of access and movement outside the centres (see Housing).

 In a legal opinion addressed to Federal Commission against Racism, it was stated that a restrictive exit regime and the remote location of centres are particularly sensitive.[10]
 The possibilities of moving from one place to another, establishing social contacts and shaping everyday life are very limited.
 The Federal Supreme Court pointed out that reduced exit possibilities represent a significant encroachment on personal freedom, especially if the restrictions last longer than a few days.[11]
 This also applies to indirect interventions such as time consuming and thus deterrent control procedures at the exit.

 In addition, accommodation in a federal asylum centre can involve deprivation of liberty in the form of sanctions.
 According to Article 25 of the Decree on the operation of federal centres and accommodation at airports, disciplinary measures include the prohibition of exit the centre for one or several days.
-Each federal asylum centre has a so-called “reflection room”.
-This is where asylum seekers whose behaviour poses a threat to other asylum seekers and the federal asylum centres’ staff are temporarily placed while waiting that the police arrive.
-Following harsh critique on the concept and use of reflection rooms by the NCPT as well as the Oberholzer investigation report,[13] the SEM has introduced an internal directive on the use of such rooms.
-Since 15 January 2023, the use of reflection rooms is also regulated in the Ordinance of the FDJP on the management of federal reception centres in the asylum system and accommodation at airports.
-According to the newly introduced Article 29a, such temporary holding must be ordered by the management of the asylum centre only after having informed the police and can last a maximum of two hours, until the police reach the centre.
+Each federal asylum centre has a so-called reflection room.
+This is where asylum applicants whose behaviour poses a threat to other asylum applicants and the federal asylum centres’ staff are temporarily placed while waiting that the police arrive.
+The use of reflection rooms is regulated in the Ordinance of the FDJP on the management of federal reception centres in the asylum system and accommodation at airports and in an internal directive of the SEM.
+According to Article 29a of the Ordinance, temporary holding in a reflection room can only be ordered by the management of the asylum centre after having informed the police and can last a maximum of two hours, until the police reach the centre.
 The holding of children under 15 years old is forbidden.
-It is planned to introduce a similar legal basis in the asylum law as well.
+It is planned to introduce a similar legal basis in the asylum law which is expected to come into force in 2025.[12]

-This topic is further discussed in the section on Freedom of movement.
+This topic is further discussed under Freedom of movement.

 [7] Article 80(1) and 80 (1bis) Foreign Nationals and Integration Act (FNIA).